reactjs/react.dev/content/docs/context.md

 Accessing values from context in lifecycle methods is a relatively common use case.
 Instead of adding context to every lifecycle method, you just need to pass it as a prop, and then work with it just like you'd normally work with a prop.

 `embed:context/lifecycles.js`

+### Consuming Context with a HOC

+Some types of contexts are consumed by many components (e.g. theme or localization).
+It can be tedious to explicitly wrap each dependency with a `<Context.Consumer>` element.
+A [higher-order component](/docs/higher-order-components.html) can help with this.

+For example, a button component might consume a theme context like so:

+`embed:context/higher-order-component-before.js`

+That's alright for a few components, but what if we wanted to use the theme context in a lot of places?

+We could create a higher-order component called `withTheme`:

+`embed:context/higher-order-component.js`

+Now any component that depends on the theme context can easy subscribe to it using the `withTheme` function we've created:

+`embed:context/higher-order-component-usage.js`

 ### Forwarding Refs to Context Consumers